 Not that I showed any of this, of course.
 Our last couple of months before school were filled with stories and pictures and pep talks about how amazing school was going to be.
 “You’re going to have so many friends!”
 “You’re going to get to do lots of painting like this at school!” and “It’s okay to feel nervous, because everyone does when they go somewhere new.
 Just be yourself, you’ll be great.”

-And like millions of parents before me, I thanked my lucky stars for a great first teacher.
+Like millions of parents before me, I thanked my lucky stars for a great first teacher.
 Flea’s reception teacher was kind and smiled and welcomed Flea like an old friend.
 The reception class also had a teaching assistant who had come up from the pre-school, so the children saw a familiar face for that first year.

 I think that’s why Flea scampered into school that first day without so much as a backward glance.
 She actually didn’t even say goodbye.
 And while a tiny part of me felt the blow as she became just a little more independent in that moment, the bigger part of my heart was just relieved, and proud.
 And wanted to wear a clean jumper the next day.